nulib-oer/lantern/source/drafts/online-workflow.md

 The title of this particular chapter is not formatted properly.
 Instead of marking the title as a heading, the title is formatted as `**bold**`.
 This is a common problem with word processing formats, wherein headings are representing _visually_ but not _semantically_.
 Markdown uses specific syntax to mark contents as headings.

-3. Change the `**Probability**` heading to a proper markdown heading: `# Probability`.
+3. Change the `**Probability**` heading to a proper markdown heading: `# Probability`

 All chapter files using Lantern must begin with the title of the chapter formatted as a "Heading 1" or a first-level heading using the hashtag symbol (`#`).
 The number of hashtags corresponds to the level that heading represents (for example, one hashtag converts to a `<h1>` tag when the output is HTML).
 There are typically between 1 and 6 heading level options.

-4. Now click on the "Preview" tab to see how that syntax change affected the output of the heading.
+4. Now click on the "Preview" tab to see how that syntax change affected the output of the heading

 ![Screenshot of the HTML preview for the Probabilities chapter](ow_preview.png)

 5. There is another heading error in the file.
-Change `**Introduction to Probability Standard**` in line 19 to `## Introduction to Probability Standard` so that it represents a "Heading 2," or section heading.
+Change `**Introduction to Probability Standard**` in line 19 to `## Introduction to Probability Standard` so that it represents a "Heading 2," or section heading
-6. Scroll down to the bottom of the page and click on the "Commit changes" button to save these changes to your textbook.
+6. Scroll down to the bottom of the page and click on the "Commit changes" button to save these changes to your textbook
 7. Check the changes on your live website by visiting the URL you generated previously at `https://USERNAME.github.io/REPOSITORY-NAME`

 That's it!
 You've learned how to create OER using open source tools and minimal computing methods.
 If you'd like to learn how to further customize and edit your OER, adding media and special formatting, visit the relevant sections in the menu.